-The ANZFSC should also be read in conjunction with other applicable laws, such as the Australian Competition & Consumer Act 2010 (previously called the Trade Practices Act 1974) - particularly the provisions relating to conduct which is false, misleading or deceptive - which applies to the supply of food in trade and commerce.
+The ANZFSC should also be read in conjunction with other applicable laws such as the Australian Competition & Consumer Act 2010, particularly provisions relating to false, misleading, and deceptive conduct as it applies to the supply of food in trade and commerce.
 An overview of the legislation is available on the Australian Competition and Consumer Commission (ACCC) web site.
 The ACCC has produced a number of guides to assist people involved in the food industry to meet their obligations under the Act.
-For example, there are guides available on the use of food descriptors, Country of Origin Claims and the Australian Consumer Law; and an Advertising and Selling Guide.
+For example, there are guides available on the use of food descriptors, Country of Origin Claims and the Australian Consumer Law, and an Advertising and Selling Guide.

-Food standards are developed or varied by FSANZ, either by application from any individual, agency or body or by a proposal of its own initiative.
+Food standards are developed or varied by FSANZ either by application from any individual, agency or body or by a proposal of its own initiative.
 Notices are published by FSANZ via media release in Australia and New Zealand seeking comment from the public on applications and proposals.